revforyou/Portfolio/README.md

 # Developer-Portfolio
-Created my developer portfolio using React, Framer Motion, NodeJS, and deployed with Vercel
+This is a fully responsive, modern, and animated developer portfolio built using React.js, Tailwind CSS, and Framer Motion.

 ## Future Updates